-Youth justice is a division of the Department of Justice and Regulation that provides secure facilities and support for young people.
+Youth justice is a division of the Department of Justice and Community Safety that provides secure facilities and support for young people.
 Our staff seek to help young offenders understand the impact of their actions and address their underlying personal issues.

 What you’ll be doing